 Staff members must enable Duo two-factor authentication (2FA) for all the services accessed through the USC NetID sign-in process.
 Two-factor authentication allows users to confirm their identity via a mobile device or desktop phone each time that they log into their USC account.
 This additional measure improves the security of personal information by ensuring that no one else but the account holder will be able to log into an account, even if the password is compromised.
 For more information on 2FA, visit itservices.usc.edu/duo.

 Securing the Human is video-based cybersecurity awareness training provided by the information security training organization SANS.
 All USC staff are required to complete this training.
 See itservices.usc.edu/security/awareness for more information.

 As a current USC staff member, you may download up to five copies of the latest version of Microsoft Office for use on your personal or work computing equipment, including desktop or laptop computers, and up to five copies on your iPhone, iPad, and Android and Windows mobile devices.

 Blackboard Collaborate is a web conferencing tool with features such as video or audio chat, whiteboard, slideshow, and screen sharing.
 Visit itservices.usc.edu/blackboardcollaborate for details.

 MyUSC, the university’s portal, is available at http://my.usc.edu.
 It provides personalized and customizable gateway pages via USC’s single-sign-on system, which lets you use your USC NetID credentials to access multiple university services.

-As a USC employee, you receive access to lynda.com, an online training provider offering more than 2,380 courses on a broad range of computing and technology topics, including Google Apps, Blackboard, Adobe products, Microsoft Office, web design and development, audio/video production, computer programming, and mobile devices.
+As a USC employee, you receive free access to lynda.com, an online training provider offering more than 2,380 courses on a broad range of computing and technology topics, including Google Apps, Blackboard, Adobe products, Microsoft Office, web design and development, audio/video production, computer programming, and mobile devices.
 For access, visit itservices.usc.edu/lynda.

 USC Computing Centers